Green Templeton College, Oxford: Housing

-Green Templeton College has housing on the main site and various annexes.
-On-site housing includes the Doll Building (built in 1981) with 30 student rooms, Walton Building with 3 student rooms, Observer's House with 13 student rooms and New Block with 4 student rooms.
-Furthermore, the college has various student rooms in the Lord Napier House (Observatory Street), 2- and 3-bedroomed terraced houses in Observatory Street, various student rooms on St Margaret's Road, 1- and 2-bedroom flats in Rewley Abbey Court and 1- and 2-bedroom flats in Norham Gardens.
+Green Templeton College has housing on the main site and in various annexes.
+On-site housing includes the Doll Building (built 1981) with 30 student rooms, Walton Building with 3 student rooms, Observer’s House with 13 student rooms and New Block with 4 student rooms.
+Furthermore, the college has additional student rooms in Lord Napier House (Observatory Street), 2- and 3-bedroomed terraced houses in Observatory Street, various student rooms on St Margaret’s Road, and 1- and 2-bedroom flats in Rewley Abbey Court and Norham Gardens.